What Is a Liver Function Test?

-Your liver does all kinds of work that’s critical to your health.
+Your liver does all kinds of work that’s crucial for your health.
 It helps break down food, clean your blood, make proteins, and store energy.
-If things go wrong with it, you might have a number of symptoms, from a yellow coloring of your skin to slurred speech.
+If something goes wrong with it, you might have a number of symptoms, from yellow skin to slurred speech.
 That’s when you might need a liver test.

 - Weakness or feeling very tired

 - Dark urine or light-colored poop (less common)

 - Swelling in your belly (less common)